• Skip to primary navigation

 Ingredients

-• 2 pounds skirt steak trimmed and cut into 4 equal portions
+• 2 pounds sirloin or skirt steak trimmed and cut into 4 equal portions

 • 1 tablespoon ground cumin